 JointJS+ package which includes the following files (located in "build/package" directory):

-Let's create a new project from the Vue CLI.
+Let's create a new Vue project using the create-vue command.
 Simply run:

 After a couple of seconds, a new Vue project should be created.
 Get started with the following commands:

-The app should be ready and running at http://localhost:8080/
+After this, the app should be up and running at http://localhost:5173/

-Firstly, we need to add JointJS+ to our dependencies, and as we are using TypeScript, we will also add some "@types" to our devDependencies.
-For this tutorial, we will place our installable "rappid.tgz" package in the root directory of our Vue app.
-After that is completed, we can update our existing dependencies and devDependencies in our package.json file with the following:
+Firstly, we need to add JointJS+ to our dependencies.
+For this tutorial, we will place our installable "joint-plus.tgz" package in the root directory of our Vue app.
+After that is completed, we can update our existing dependencies in our package.json file with the following:

 "dependencies": {